 A gateway is any device or is another word for an MTA, please see the definition for MTA.

-Describes a mixture of on premise data centers, private clouds, and publicly available clouds (like the companies mentioned our definition for "The Cloud" above).
+Describes a mixture of on-premises data centers, private clouds, and publicly available clouds (like the companies mentioned our definition for "The Cloud" above).
 Companies using the hybrid model move workloads between public and private clouds, typically guided by cost or computing needs.

 Many organizations prefer this model, because it allows for greater flexibility and deployment options.
 This decision is often based on the applications that an organization uses and what kind of regulatory controls they need over data.